by Nancy Armitage

 Botanical Garden Books were alot of Arabella’s: Garden books on Roses, Violets, Orchids

-Mrs. Arabella Huntington purchased & owned most of tableware &silver ware (Gorham) tea sets, the Huntington Library has a very large tea set Mrs. Huntington purchase for the E. Burke & Caroline Huntington Holladay (Arabella & Collis Huntington’ niece).
+The Huntington Library has a very massive silver (Gorham “Chrysantheum”) tea set Mrs. Huntington purchased for the E. Burke & Caroline Huntington Holladay as a wedding gift (Arabella & Collis Huntington’ niece).

 Things that were bought from 1913-1924, at that time, Mr. & Mrs. Henry Edwards Huntington (Arabella) were married.
 Should Arabella get credit in the provenance of owning with Mr. H. E. Huntington at the time?
 From 1900-1913, Mrs. Collis P. Huntington (Arabella) was a widow.
 She took many trips to France & Europe during this time period.
 Even staying months at a time.
 She bought lots of beautiful French paintings & furniture (especially of King Louis XVI who was married to Queen Marie Antoinette) in Paris.
-All these French treasures she purchased went into her 2 different Paris Mansions (one on l’Elysses & the other mansion on Lubeck) & some things went to Chateau Beauregard by Versailles.
+All these French treasures she purchased went into her 2 different Paris Mansions (one on l’Elysses/Gabriel & the other mansion on 20 rue de la Lubeck) & some things went to Chateau Beauregard by Versailles).
 But where are the receipts?
 Huntington Library, Syracuse University?? or the Hispanic Society??
 Some of this information, the curators just don’t know.
 So they tend to write on the plaques : Huntington Collections, San Marino, CA.

 So time goes by & it takes Mr. H. E. Huntington along time to recovery after Arabella’s death.
-He was sad and was sick.
+He was sad & was sick.
 Archer & Henry Huntington are both executors of the Arabella Huntington’s will.
-It took 1924,1925, &1926 (3 years) & hundreds of pages of documents later to close her estate, it was so massive!!
+It took 1924, 1925, &1926 (3 years) & hundreds of pages of documents later to close her estate, it was so massive!!
 They had to sell houses & 1000’s of acres of land all over the USA, in Virginia, Kentucky, West Virginia, California, State of Washington, & New York, to sell her properties & objects of art.

 Mr. H. E. Huntington by 1925-26 is suffering with health problems & some surgeries.
 He doesn’t recovery well from one of the surgeries, wounds that won’t heal in 1926.
-He is truly upset one day & shares his feelings with his Head Butler/Gentlemen-Valet, Alfonso Gomez.
-Mr. Huntington is very emotional and states to Alfonso – that he really wants the painting back of Mrs. Huntington (that he misses her so much) & to get back all of the Madonna & Child paintings back for a Arabella Huntington Collection gallery HEH wants to create.
+He is truly upset one day & shares his feelings with his Head Butler/Gentlemen’s Valet, Alfonso Gomez.
+Mr. Huntington is very emotional & states to Alfonso – that he really wants the painting back of Mrs. Huntington (that he misses her so much) & to get back all of the Madonna & Child paintings for a Arabella Huntington Collection gallery, HEH wants to create.
 Alfonso in his true loyalty to Mr. Henry E. Huntington buys a ticket on a train to NYC to visit Mr. Archer Huntington.
 Archer Huntington & Alfonso Gomez always had a great relationship.
 In fact, Archer helped Alfonso get his job with the Huntington family.
 Alfonso & Archer at this unannounced meeting speak in Spanish.
 As Alfonso pleads Mr. H. E. Huntington’s case of wanting these paintings back.
 I have seen the telegram that Archer sent Henry stating that the paintings will all arrive at the San Marino Ranch soon on the train.
 It doesn’t seem like Mr. H. E. Huntington had to purchase these Madonna & Child paintings, which was very generous of Archer.

 The back story of Mrs. Arabella Huntington things (art, paintings, rugs, & sculpture) went up for sale.
 Remember Archer Huntington in 1924 now owns her things & needs money for his own museum: Hispanic Society of America in New York City.
 Arabella Huntington items were from No. 2 & Throgg’s Neck estate went up for sale at Anderson Galleries in New York City, a auction house in 1926.